-25 Seven days after the Nile had been turned to blood, the Lord said to Moses, ‘Tell Pharaoh that if he doesn’t let you go so that you can worship me, I’m going to send a plague of frogs.’
+Seven days after the Nile had been turned to blood, the Lord appeared to Moses and said, ‘Tell Pharaoh that if he doesn’t let you go so that you can worship me, I’m going to send a plague of frogs.’

 ‘Frogs?’ exclaimed Moses.
 ‘What’s so scary about frogs?’

 2 ‘Ah, but these won’t be ordinary frogs,’ laughed the Lord.
 3 ‘These will be sex-crazed pervert frogs that will climb into bed with people and hide in their baths so that they can brush against their dangly bits.’

 4 The Lord began to cackle like a madman, and then he said, ‘As much as I enjoyed that bit of casual racism, no, they’re going to be actual frogs.
 5 Now, tell Aaron to stretch forth his staff over the river, and it will teem with frogs.’

 ‘Aww,’ whinged Moses.
 ‘Why does he get to start all of the plagues?’